abhilashini/abhilashini.github.io/index.md

   <p class="text-md leading-relaxed text-gray-800">
     This space brings together a
     <a href="#focus" class="section-toggle-link" data-color="0"><mark class="highlight relative pulse-once">snapshot of my current focus</mark></a>
     and what I'm building toward.
-Having engineered 80+ products at work, I've come to prioritize
+Across 80+ projects and initiatives, I've come to prioritize
     <a href="#shared-systems" class="section-toggle-link" data-color="1"><mark class="highlight">simplifying complexity in shared systems</mark></a>
     — the bedrock of lasting, user-centric solutions.
 My dev journey also involves
     <a href="#ai" class="section-toggle-link" data-color="2"><mark class="highlight">leveraging AI in everyday tools</mark></a>.